mallocfeng/SummarizerX/README.md

 ## English

 Current stable: v2.3.12 (main branch)
-Current beta: v2.3.12 (dev/next branch)
+Current dev build: v2.3.12 (dev/next branch)

 **Summary** is a Chrome extension that helps you quickly extract, summarize, and translate webpage content with AI-powered enhancements.
 It offers a clean reading experience with customizable settings and a floating panel.